pynashorg/pynashorg.github.com/_posts/2013-02-26-diff-in-50-lines.md

 [Three problems, three functions.](https://gist.github.com/jorendorff/5040491)

-The last two are, I hope, easy enough that you can read them, ponder them, and discover waht they do and how they work.
+The last two are, I hope, easy enough that you can read them, ponder them, and discover what they do and how they work.
 Both have some clever surprising bits, so if you enjoy a good puzzle, read the code!